-Since a majority of people don’t use public or community toilets due to its unhygienic conditions, these sun-powered and self-cleaning e-toilets, which offer a sustainable approach to public sanitation, are the kind of toilets needed in Indian cities.
+Since a majority of people don’t use public or community toilets due to their unhygienic conditions, these sun-powered and self-cleaning e-toilets, which offer a sustainable approach to public sanitation, are the kind of toilets needed in Indian cities.

-With India having a hot, sunshine filled climate, it is safe to say that the testing of the composting toilet, solar powered, is running smoothly and proving useful to the country.
+With India having a hot, sunshine-filled climate, it is safe to say that the testing of the composting toilet, solar-powered, is running smoothly and proving useful to the country.

-Despite sun powered composting toilets being a pretty new and innovative invention, they are being tested and could be the future of a sustainable alternative to traditional flush toilets and another type of compost toilet.
+Despite sun-powered composting toilets being a pretty new and innovative invention, they are being tested and could be the future of a sustainable alternative to traditional flush toilets and another type of compost toilet.

-With constant updating and research into how best to improve the system, there are high hopes for the future of solar powered toilets!
+With constant updating and research into how best to improve the system, there are high hopes for the future of solar-powered toilets!